-Biden names former Delaware Gov. Jack Markell to serve as point person on Afghan resettlement in the United States
+Biden names former Delaware governor Jack Markell to serve as point person on Afghan resettlement in the United States

-Markell will work with state and local governments, the business sector, religious institutions and nonprofit organizations to ensure the resettlement runs smoothly, officials said.
-Markell will also focus on interagency screening of evacuees and coronavirus precautions, which begin before Afghans arrive in the country but will require follow-up in the United States, according to officials who spoke on the condition of anonymity to discuss internal planning.

 Markell will team up with domestic and national security policy advisers as well as Homeland Security Secretary Alejandro Mayorkas, whose agency is leading the operational effort to vet and resettle evacuees.

-Biden tapped Markell because he has a record of managing complex organizations and extensive experience in the public and private sector, the officials said.
-He is also a former senior vice president of Comcast Corp. and Nextel Communications, and currently runs his own consulting firm.

-Biden also nominated Markell in June to serve as the U.S. ambassador to the Organization for Economic Cooperation and Development, which requires Senate confirmation.
+The process will also involve state and local governments, the business sector, religious institutions and nonprofit organizations to ensure the resettlement runs smoothly, officials said.

+“There is no one I trust more than Jack Markell for this next critical phase of Operation Allies Welcome as we welcome Afghan evacuees to America,” Biden said in a statement.

 Markell was unavailable for an interview Friday but issued a statement saying he was honored to work on resettlement.